 - Transfer beaker or blender.
-Remove 1 cup of chickpea with a slotted spoon (don’t drain the water!) and place the chickpea into the beaker, add lemon, garlic, yogurt, tahini, and 1/4 cup of reserved chickpea water.
-Using a stick blender blend until smooth and creamy, you may need more water to thin it out, add 1 tbsp at a time of chickpea water or lemon juice at a time.
-It’s a good idea to taste it as you blender to ensure your happy with the lemon and salt.
+With a ladle, Remove 1 cup of chickpea together with its water and place the chickpea into a beaker (or blender), add lemon, garlic, yogurt, and tahini.
+Using a stick blender, blend until smooth and creamy: If you need more water because the mixture is too thick, add 1 tbsp at a time of chickpea water or use more lemon juice.
+It’s a good idea to taste it as you blender to ensure your happy with the flavours.

 - Add the spices.
 Once the chickpeas are nice and creamy, add the cumin and coriander to the sauce and give it one last whirl.